Learn about some of the key differences between Structured Query Language (SQL) and TrackTik Query Language (TQL).

 Supports |

-Allows you to update, edit, and delete information. | Uses only Select operations, so you don’t need to do any updating, editing, or deleting; the focus is to pull information from a source that already exists. |
+Allows you to update, edit, and delete information. | Uses only Select operations, so you don't need to update, edit, or delete; the focus is to pull information from a source that already exists.

 Uses subqueries (sometimes called nested selects).
 For example: SELECT Ord.SalesOrderID, Ord.OrderDate, |